godatadriven/data-pipelines-with-airflow-2nd-ed/chapter17/README.md

 #### K9s or local kubectl as an alternative

 You could use [k9s](https://k9scli.io/) or install kubectl locally.
-To make sure you can connect to the k3s cluster you need to make sure the k3s-server hostname is known locally (add `127.0.0.1 k3s-server` to you hosts file) and you need to use the cluster config (`KUBECONFIG=.k3s/kubeconfig.yaml`)
+To make sure you can connect to the k3s cluster you need to make sure the k3s-server hostname is known locally (add `127.0.0.1 k3s-server` to your hosts file) and you need to use the cluster config (`KUBECONFIG=.k3s/kubeconfig.yaml`)

 ### Deployment of default airflow in K8S